brassil/newsflash/contributing.md

 	git checkout -b my_new_branch

-The `-b` flag creates and then checksout the new branch.
+The `-b` flag creates and then checks out the new branch.

 While you work, commit often so that you can roll back work if you need to.
 Stay up to date with changes made to the original repository as you'll be required to merge in any new additions to the Newsflash repository before you can submit your code for inclusion.
 At any point, but _always_ before pushing your code to your remote repository, you should rebase with master.

 Rebasing makes sure that the changes you made can be merged into the code base of the original repository without problems, and then applies the changes from one branch ontop of the changes made in another branch.
 There are just a few basic steps to rebasing to incorporate new changes into your branch.

-1. Checkout the `master` branch of your repository git checkout master
+1. Checkout the `master` branch of your repository (`git checkout master`)

 2. Pull any new changes from the `upstream` repository (the global Newsflash repo in this case).
-Assuming you didn't make any changes in your local `master` branch - you shouldn't have any problems merging in the updates from `upstream`. git pull upstream master
+Assuming you didn't make any changes in your local `master` branch - you shouldn't have any problems merging in the updates from `upstream`. (`git pull upstream master`)

-3. Checkout your branch once again. git checkout my_new_branch
+3. Checkout your branch once again. (`git checkout my_new_branch`)

 4. Rebase with `master`.
-If there are any conflicts - git will do its best to walk you through them and help you merge them. git rebase master
+If there are any conflicts - git will do its best to walk you through them and help you merge them. (`git rebase master`)

 ###Preparing your Changes
 Once you've got your work squared away and you're confident that your changes are mergable, because you've pulled new changes from `upstream` and rebased with your `master` branch, it's time to squash commits.
 If you've been committing early and often, you will likely have many commits in your branch that make up all the changes you made.
 We want to squash all those commits into a single commit to make the Pull Request process cleaner.
 We accomplish this with an interactive rebase.